I’m sure you’ve heard tons about getting out of your comfort zone.

 When you are confident and have good self-esteem, you are happier.

 This drags down your confidence.
-It causes you to feel less competent in front of the camera and makes you unhappy.
+It causes you to feel less competent in front of your peers, and makes you unhappy.

 THREE – Don’t Get Trapped in Your Comfort Zone!